Zen scriptures: The role of scripture in Zen

-The Chán of the Tang dynasty, especially that of Mazu and Linji with its emphasis on "shock techniques", in retrospect was seen as a golden age of Chán.
+The Chan of the Tang dynasty, especially that of Mazu and Linji with its emphasis on "shock techniques", in retrospect was seen as a golden age of Chan.
 This picture has gained great popularity in the west in the 20th century, especially due to the influence of D.T.
 Suzuki.
 This picture has been challenged, and changed, since the 1970s by "modern scientific research" on Zen.

 The Zen tradition, especially Rinzai Zen, aims to give a direct transmission of insight, and stresses the impossibility of giving any positive statement of this insight.
 This is famously worded in a 12th-century stanza, attributed to Bodhidharma:

 An example of this non-dependence on words and scripture in 9th century China is Teshan (Tokusan 780–865).
 He became famous for burning his commentaries on the Diamond sutra, when he realized that his attachment to these commentaries had become a stumbling block on his way to gaining insight.